-Capital Update – For the Week Ending April 26, 2024
+Capital Update – For the Week Ending Jan.
+10, 2025

 Home / News / Animal Health /

 The impact of a foreign animal disease (FAD) outbreak threatens the entire pork industry.
 A single detection in the United States of a reportable disease would immediately stop U.S. pork exports.
-That’s why enhancing our pre-harvest traceability standards in necessary to improve the way we track live pigs will help better control disease spread and ensure you can continue to provide safe, healthy pork to the world.
-At the 2024 National Pork Industry Forum, delegates voted on a resolution to endorse the enhanced standards.
+That’s why enhancing our pre-harvest traceability standards is necessary to improve the way we track live pigs, which will help better control disease spread and ensure you can continue to provide safe, healthy pork to the world.

 A cohesive national approach is vital